-5.3 Real Implications
+5.3 Real Effects

-What are the real implications of these sizable aggregate precautionary savings motives?
-I conclude this section by showing that the combination of aggregate productivity and credit supply shocks is key to explain volatility in household balance sheet and macroeconomic moments.
+What are the real implications of aggregate precautionary savings motives?
+The last part of this section shows that the combination of aggregate productivity and credit supply shocks is key to explain volatility in household balance sheet and macroeconomic moments.

-Business cycle volatility.
+Business cycles.
 Table 4 reports the result from a variance decomposition designed to quantify the contributions of aggregate productivity and borrowing constraint shocks to business cycle volatility.
-This computation uses the nonlinear laws of motion of the economy (see Appendix A.5 for details).
+This computation uses the nonlinear laws of motion of the economy (see Internet Appendix A.5 for details).